Yassine2612/bioinformatics_TA/bioinformatics_praktikum_source/bioinf_spring22/contents/3_Sequence.rst

 Genbank flat file format
 ^^^^^^^^^^^^^^^^^^^^^^^^

 The genbank flat file is designed to contain a large and varied amount of information on DNA or RNA sequences.
-We are not going to cover here all of the possible features of the format, but the NCBI provide a sample record with a detailed description of each component |NCBI_GenBank|.
+We are not going to cover here all of the possible features of the format, but the NCBI provide a sample record with a detailed description of each component `here <https://www.ncbi.nlm.nih.gov/Sitemap/samplerecord.html>`_.

 * **Locus**:
         * Locus name: Originally had a set format but now just has to be a unique name for the sequence record.